ucsf-wynton/wynton-website-hpc/docs/hpc/scheduler/envvars.md

 ## Environment variables in different languages

-Here are some examples how to get the value of environment variable `NSLOTS` in some of the most popular programming languages.
+Here are some examples of how to get the value of environment variable `NSLOTS` in some of the most popular programming languages.
 The value is assigned to a local variable `nslots`, and if not set, `1` is used as the default value.
 All examples coerce the value to a numeric value and then outputs a message with the value.

 ### Bash